fable-compiler/fable-compiler.github.io/blog/Introducing-Snowflaqe.md

 ## Introducing Snowflaqe

-In this blog post, we will introduce a new tool for Fable called [Snowflaqe](https://github.com/Zaid-Ajaj/Snowflaqe) which will allow generating type-safe clients for Fable applications.
+In this blog post, we will introduce a new tool for Fable called [Snowflaqe](https://github.com/Zaid-Ajaj/Snowflaqe) which will allow generating type-safe GraphQL clients for Fable applications.
 Though at first, let us talk about what the problem is that Snowflaqe solves and why it is needed.

 ### GraphQL Backends